tselect-npm/access-control/README.md

 An `operator` defines what type of data we're comparing and how to compare then.
 Example operators are `dateEquals`, `numberGreaterThan`, `bool`, `stringNotEquals`, ...
 A `modifier` defines the type of input data (single value vs. array) as well as how to interpret them.
 Example modifiers are `forAllValues`, `simpleValue`, `simpleValueIfExists`
-An `attributeName` defines an attribute that is expected to be present in the `environment`.
+An `attributeName` defines an attribute that *may be* be present in the `environment`.
 Our example defines `bodyAttributes` which is meant to contain the attributes of the POST request's body.

+For more about condition modifiers, see the next section.

 We are essentially saying that *for all values* in `bodyAttributes`, we expect to find an *equal string* in the provided condition values.
 Stated another way, we expect the body to only contain attributes that are listed in the condition values.